csstools/postcss-plugins/plugins/postcss-design-tokens/README.md

 ### is

-The `is` option determines which design tokens are used.
+The `is` option determines which design tokens are used.<br>
-This allows you to generate multiple themed stylesheets.
+This allows you to generate multiple themed stylesheets<br>by running PostCSS multiple times with different configurations.

 By default only `@design-tokens` without any `when('foo')` conditions are used.

+_This plugin itself does not produce multiple outputs, it only provides an API to change the output._

 #### Example usage